beeva-arturomartinez/beeva-best-practices/qa_testing/code_design/README.md

 * Instrument Your Code to Try and Force Failures
 * Hand-coded
 * Automatizated

+### Comments
+Is a good practice to write code in a format easy to understand without have to add any comments.
+In most of cases if you write a good code the comments shouldn't be needed.

+TODO

 ### Tools
 There are a lot of tools that help you to improve your code design for all programming languages.
 It's very recommended to use them for help to mantain the same format in all project and prevent errors.